scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 and run - FLASH simulations may be fully reproduced in the future.
 Doing so required a wrapper utility called flmake.
 The writing of this tool involved an overhaul of the existing system.
-Though portions of flmake took inspiration from previous systems, none were as comprehensive.
+Though portions of flmake took inspiration from previous systems none were as comprehensive.
 Additionally, to the author's knowledge, no previous system included a mechanism to non-destructively execute previous command incarnations
-a la flmake reproduce.
+similar to flmake reproduce.

 The creation of flmake itself was done as an exercise in reproducibility.
-What has been shown here is that it is indeed possible to increase the merit of simulation through a relatively small, though thoughtful, amount of code.
-It is highly encouraged that the method illustrated here be copied by other software-in-science [*]_.
+What has been shown here is that it is indeed possible to increase the merit of simulation science through a relatively small, though thoughtful, amount of code.
+It is highly encouraged that the methods described here be copied by other software-in-science project [*]_.

-Moreover, in the process of determining what flmake *should* do, several fundamental questions about reproducibility itself were raised.
-This points to systemic issues within the realm of computational science and soon, with the increasing importance of computing, science as a whole.
+Moreover, in the process of determining what flmake *should* be, several fundamental questions about reproducibility itself were raised.
+These point to systemic issues within the realm of computational science.
+With the increasing importance of computing, soon science as a whole will also be forced to reconcile these reproducibility concerns.
 Unfortunately, there does not appear to be an obvious and present solution to the problems posed.

-As with any software development project, there are further improvements and expansions that may be made to flmake.
-Additional features will continue to be added.
-More critically, the questions posed by reproducibility will be the subject of future work.
+As with any software development project, there are further improvements and expansions that will continue to be added to flmake.
+More boradly, the questions posed by reproducibility will be the subject of future work on this project and others.
+Additional issues (such as openness) will also figure into subsequent attempts to bring about a global state of diacomputational science.

 Acknowledgements